Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Dual characterization of entanglement-assisted Shannon capacity and quantum Shannon capacity of graphs

 \begin{remark} It is not hard to adjust the above proof to show that the fractional Haemers bound for any field extension of $\R$ belongs to $\bX(\cG,\leq_q)$.
-We show that these parameters are actually the same.
+We show that $\cH_f^\R$ (resp.~$\xi_f^\R$) and $\cH_f^\C$ (resp.~$\xi_f$) are actually the same parameter.
 Moreover, one may naturally define a real projective rank $\xi_f^\R$ by requiring that the projectors in the definition of $\xi_f$ are real.
 Again, we show that $\xi_f^\R$ is equal to projective rank. \end{remark}